I am Dr. Melissa Cooper, an NINDS K99/R00 Postdoctoral Fellow at NYU Grossman School of Medicine.

 Revealed long-distance metabolic redistribution through astrocytes during neurodegeneration that rescued neuronal structure and function; examined the functional impacts of resource donation on both degenerating and donating tissue.

-Postdoctoral Fellow (NYU Langone Health)
+Postdoctoral Fellow (NYU Grossman School of Medicine)

 Shane Liddelow & Moses Chao Laboratories